Redemption or Abandonment?

 view.
 In the next chapter, Paul warns that the unprepared will be overtaken by

-“arrival” also coincides with the “day of the Lord,” an event
+of Jesus from heaven will also coincide with the “Day of the Lord,” an

-associated in Scripture with God’s judicial punishment of the wicked.
+event associated with God’s judicial punishment of the wicked.

 In

-his second letter to the Thessalonians, Paul declares that when Jesus is “revealed
+his second Letter to the Thessalonians, Paul declares that when

-from heaven,” the righteous will be vindicated but the unrighteous will
+Jesus is “revealed from heaven,” the righteous will be vindicated but

-receive “everlasting destruction.”
-Both events occur on the same day -
+the unrighteous will receive “everlasting destruction.”
+Both events will

 The